Stormy Weather in Your Relationships

 I began reflecting on disagreements in my own marriage.
 Sometimes a sudden thunder cloud interrupts a perfectly lovely day, as one of us makes a hurtful comment or unwelcome suggestion.
 The argument rapidly gains power, striking with surprising force.
 Like reception guests caught in a downpour, we flee to our separate shelters to wait it out.

 Other days we awaken with a heaviness in the air, looking out at covered skies with little hope of sunshine.
 Perhaps one of us slept poorly after a difficult meeting at work, or wrestled with self-doubt during a new endeavor.
 Or maybe the daily accumulations of stress had too few outlets, and we were struggling to contain our frustration through another day.
-In these moments, it takes little to escalate a perceived slight into a painful
+In these moments, it takes little to escalate a perceived slight into a painful exchange of accusations.

 In my work with individuals and couples, I have learned that not only do these various days occur for everyone, but also that some relationships exist in entirely different ecosystems.
 For example, while some experience a climate with frequent rainstorms followed by bright sunshine, others may go days or weeks without rain, to be taken by surprise when it finally falls.